varunoberoi/deepstream.io-website-old/pages/blog/introducing-deepstream/index.md

 4) Use it

 And that’s it!
-From here on your channel’s real-time data is available to all connected front or backend services as ds records, lists or events.
+From here on your channel’s real-time data is available to all connected front or backend services as ds-records, lists or events.

-If you’d like to learn more, follow us on twitter or subscribe to our newsletter.
+If you’d like to learn more, follow us on [twitter](https://twitter.com/deepstreamIO) or subscribe to our newsletter.
 And of course, give deepstream.io a try…it’s actually quite neat.